 WELCOME TO YEAR 6!

-This term we are reading the exciting novel ‘Eragon’ written by Christopher Paolini and comparing the novel with the 2006 film version.
+This term we are reading the exciting novel ‘Letters From the Lighthouse’ written by Emma Carroll.

 Here are some websites that might help: